okaykoa/okaykoa.github.io/_posts/coffee/2023-08-28-vanilla-cardamom-coffee.md

 Half plunge, then unplunge, then full plunge the french press.

-Then pour coffee into a mug, adding vanilla foam to taste.
+Then pour coffee into a mug, adding vanilla foam to taste (this isn't meant to be a sweet coffee, so go easy on the foam and embrace the bitterness of this cardamom coffee).

 Enjoy!